Vaesea/platformer-base/README.md

 This will hopefully be a good base for any platformer game, which is why it will have two branches.

+## Future Additions (Main Branch)
+### v1.0.1
+- Updated collision system made by AnatolyStev (originally made for a scrapped project named Milestone Mix)
+- New song that doesn't use copyrighted samples

 ## Branches
 Both branches will likely be unstable.
 For stable code, please go to the releases.